Empirical Bayes Matrix Factorization

 \subsection{Initialization}

-Both the rank 1 algorithm (Algorithm \ref{alg:r1b}) and the greedy algorithm (Algorithm \ref{alg:greedy}) require a rank 1 initialization procedure, {\tt init}.
-Here, we use the {softImpute} function from the package {\tt softImpute} \cite{mazumder2010spectral} (with penalty parameter $\lambda=0$), which essentially performs SVD when $Y$ is completely observed, but can also deal with missing values in $Y$.
+Both Algorithms \ref{alg:r1b} and \ref{alg:greedy} require a rank 1 initialization procedure, {\tt init}.
+Here, we use the {softImpute} function from the package {\tt softImpute} \citep{mazumder2010spectral}, with penalty parameter $\lambda=0$, which essentially performs SVD when $Y$ is completely observed, but can also deal with missing values in $Y$.

-The backfitting algorithm (\ref{alg:backfit}) also requires initialization.
+The backfitting algorithm (Algorithm \ref{alg:backfit}) also requires initialization.
 One option is to use the greedy algorithm to initialize, which we call ``greedy+backfitting''.